PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 	* Update coordinate	when user bound event happens
 	* Update coordinate when right click menu item elected
 * Checkbox
 	* Box color parameter added.
 Normally computed.
-Now directly accessable to users
+Now directly accessible to users
 * Radio buttons
 	* Circle color parameter added.
-Like Checkbox, this is a computed value but is now accessable
+Like Checkbox, this is a computed value but is now accessible
 * Slider
 	* Trough color is now settable on a per-element basis
 * Input